 Heather McKernan has been publisher of the Monadnock Ledger-Transcript since 1995.
 She has a degree in writing from St. Lawrence University and an MBA and Master's in journalism from Syracuse University.
 Responsible for all aspects of the Monadnock Ledger-Transcript's operations, she consults with the newsroom editors and oversees business operations including advertising, circulation and accounting.
 She has worked for newspapers in upstate New York and North Carolina and joined the Concord Monitor in 1989 as human resources manager and later became controller.
 She is active in several community organizations and is on the board for the Monadnock Center for History and Culture.
 She also has served on the boards of the The River Center, The Family Center, the Marlin Fitzwater Center for Communication at Franklin Pierce University, the Greater Peterborough Chamber of Commerce and the Community Prevention Coalition.
 Heather lives in Peterborough where she enjoys running and a variety of outdoor activities.

 Priscilla Morrill has worked in community journalism in the Monadnock region since March 2005.
 The N.H.
-Press Association recognized her work with a first-place award in investigative news in 2010, a first-place for a feature story in 2009 and named her the 2007 Columnist of the Year for her column "Single in a Small Town."
+Press Association has recognized her work with a first-place award for government reporting in 2012, first place in investigative news in 2010, first place in feature writing in 2009, and in 2007 the association named her Columnist of the Year for her column "Single in a Small Town."
+Morrill was part of the Ledger-Transcript team that earned the 2009 Dennis Joos Memorial Award for Outstanding News Coverage for reporting of the December 2008 ice storm and its aftermath.
+In a two-person team effort, she helped earn the paper first place in Best Use of Social Media in 2013, in covering a Jaffrey bomb threat.
 She holds a Master's degree in history from the University of New Hampshire and a Bachelor of Arts degree in international studies from Wells College, Aurora, N.Y.

 Dave Anderson joined the Ledger-Transcript in 2004.
 He was awarded the 2012 Writer of the Year by the New Hampshire Press Association.
 He is a graduate of St. Lawrence University, and has lived in the Monadnock region since 1975.
 Prior to joining the Ledger-Transcript, he worked in editing or production jobs for several magazine publishers, including BYTE/McGraw Hill and Helmers Publishing in Peterborough and PennWell Publishing in Nashua.
 Dave and his wife, Kathy, live in Hancock.
 They have three grown children.